-Top-ranked folds and superfamilies
+The Top-ranked Folds and Superfamilies

-Based on this ranking scheme, the most abundant fold (and superfamily) in most of the genomes is the universally present P-loop containing NTP-hydrolase, which performs multiple biological functions.
-The second-ranking Ferredoxin fold is also present in all 20 genomes; however, its most frequently occurring superfamily, 4Fe-4S Ferredoxin, is missing from several bacterial genomes.
-In each of the 20 genomes, at least one of the 19 superfamilies in the Ferrodoxin fold is present, performing a large number of various functions, both enzymatic and nonenzymatic, as explored in detail previously.46 The thirdranking fold is the TIM barrel, also breaking down into numerous different superfamilies.
-This explains why even the most abundant of the TIM barrel's superfamilies, the NAD(P)-linked oxidoreductase, ranks only 9th in the superfamily rankings.
-Most versatile folds defined in previous studies (TIM barrel, Rossmann, ferredoxin, α-β hydrolase, and P-loop NTP hydrolase) are all present as top folds here as well.
-46 Many of the most frequent folds correlated well with those identified as superfolds (i.e., folds that accommodate many distinctly different sequence families.
-47
+Based on this ranking scheme, the most abundant fold (and superfamily) in the majority of the genomes is the universally present P-loop containing NTP-hydrolase, which performs multiple biological functions.
+The second-ranking Ferredoxin-fold is also present in all 20 genomes; however, its most frequently occurring superfamily, 4Fe-4S Ferredoxin, is missing from several bacterial genomes.
+In each of the 20 genomes, at least one of the 19 superfamilies in the Ferrodoxin fold is present, performing a large number of various functions, both enzymatic and non-enzymatic as explored in detail previously 46.
+The third-ranking fold is the TIM-barrel, also breaking down into numerous different superfamilies.
+This explains why even the most abundant of the TIM-barrel's superfamilies, the NAD(P)-linked oxidoreductase, ranks only 9th in the superfamily rankings.
+Most versatile folds defined in previous studies (TIM-barrel, Rossmann, ferredoxin, alpha-beta hydrolase, and P-loop NTP hydrolase) are all present as top folds here as well46.
+Many of the most frequent folds correlated well with those identified as superfolds, i.e. folds that accommodate many distinctly different sequence families 47.

 It is clear from the table that the most frequent folds and superfamilies in worm and yeast are quite different from those in the bacterial and archaeal genomes.
-The most abundant fold in the worm is the immunoglobulin fold, whereas the most abundant superfamily is the EGF/Laminin, both mostly present in extracellular, often highly repetitious proteins, providing for different functions in multicellular life.
+The most abundant fold in the worm is the immunoglobulin fold, while the most abundant superfamily is the EGF/Laminin, both mostly present in extracellular, often highly repetitious proteins, providing for different functions of multicellular life.